opensearch-project/project-website/_posts/2025-04-11-Hybrid-Search-Options-And-Practice.md

 In the next sections, we'll present [score-based normalization using the min-max technique](#hybrid-search-using-score-based-min-max-normalization) and [rank normalization using reciprocal rank fusion (RRF)](#hybrid-search-using-reciprocal-rank-fusion).

-## Hybrid search using score-based min-max normalization
+## Hybrid search using min-max normalization

 Min-max normalization scales individual subquery scores to a fixed range, typically [0, 1], while preserving their relative distribution.
 For example, BM25 scores don't have a fixed range, but after normalization, their values will fall within a range of 0 to 1.